tobireith/NLP_AzureML/README.md

-# Getting Beyond the Basics with Azure Machine Learning
+# Natural Language Processing with Azure Machine Learning

-This repository provides the supporting code for my presentation entitled [Beyond the Basics with Azure ML](https://www.catallaxyservices.com/presentations/beyond-the-basics-with-azureml/).
+This repository is based on the code for the presentation entitled [Beyond the Basics with Azure ML](https://www.catallaxyservices.com/presentations/beyond-the-basics-with-azureml/) and is modified to meet my requirements.

 ## Generating Data

-This data comes from the [Chicago Parking Ticket database, courtesy of Daniel Hutmacher](https://sqlsunday.com/2022/12/05/new-demo-database/).
-I sampled 1,000,000 records from it and [the file I used is available in CSV format](https://cspolybasepublic.blob.core.windows.net/cstrainingpublicdata/ChicagoParkingTickets.txt).
+This data comes from the [Amazon Fine Food Reviews dataset from kaggle](https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews).
+It includes ~500.000 food reviews from Amazon.

-Import this into Azure ML using the Dataset name `ChicagoParkingTicketsFolder`.
+Import this into Azure ML using the Dataset name `amazon_fine_food_reviews_05`.
 Be sure to upload this as a `uri_folder` instead of an `MLtable` or `uri_file`!

 ## Running the Code